opencadc/science-platform/deployment/k8s-config/monitoring/README.md

 If helm is not installed system wide, modify the install script to point to the helm binary.

+If the the pod fails to start, or the pod or pvc are pending, ensure the pv isn't still bound to a previous helm install.

 Uninstall Grafana:
 ------------------

 To uninstall grafana, run:

     sh uninstall-grafana.sh